pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 | **Fusion MLP** | **23.85%** |
 | **Gated Fusion** | **22.17%** |

 The development experiments were intentionally performed on a reduced 100-video validation subset to validate the notebook workflow, compare prediction methods, and identify promising configurations before executing full-validation experiments.
-Although the absolute accuracies differ from the full-validation results, the development experiments correctly identified the strongest fusion architectures for subsequent evaluation.
+Although the absolute accuracies differed, the development experiments correctly identified the strongest fusion architectures for full-validation evaluation.

 ### Full Validation Experiments